Virginia Spiderwort (Tradescantia virginiana) Indoor Care, Propagation and Growing Problems

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.

-Fill a rooting container with loose, free-draining soil to a depth of about 4 in.
+Fill a rooting container with loose, free-draining soil to a depth of about 4 inches.
 Lightly moisten the soil.

 Place the set up in a warm, well-lit place and maintain the soil moist through out until new growth emerges.